Learning Invariant Representations under General Interventions on the Response: Invariant Matching Property and Theoretical Guarantees

 depends on $e$ in a more complicated form so that there is no linear invariant relation between $(X_{6}^{e},X^{e})$ and $\E_{\Pcal_{e}}[Y|X]$, as illustrated in Fig.~\ref{toy_plot}.(c). \end{example}

 In the next example, we extend Example~\ref{example1} to allow for interventions on $X_{1}$, $X_{2}$, and $Y$ through the means and/or variances of the noise variables (see Fig.~\ref{fig_toy2}).

-\begin{example} Consider training model $\mathcal{M}_{\text{toy}}^{e}$ in Example~\ref{example1} with additional shift interventions and/or interventions on the noise variances.
-The results are summarized in the following. \begin{enumerate}[leftmargin=*] \item Under shift interventions on $Y$ and $X_{1}$ and an intervention on the variance of $X_{1}$, the two invariant relations~\eqref{toy_determin} and~\eqref{inv_rel_x2} hold with additional intercept terms (see Remark~\ref{reamrk_on_mean}).
+\begin{example}[additional settings] Consider model $\mathcal{M}_{\text{toy}}^{e}$ in Example~\ref{example1} with additional shift interventions and/or interventions on the noise variances.
+The results are summarized in the following. \begin{enumerate}[leftmargin=*] \item Under shift interventions on $Y$ and $X_{1}$ and an intervention on the variance of $X_{1}$ as illustrated in Fig.~\ref{fig_toy2}(a), the two invariant relations~\eqref{toy_determin} and~\eqref{inv_rel_x2} hold.